sarahdionne/sarah.dionne.com/README.md

-# sarah.dionne.ch
+# Personal PWA
 This open source website is a one page PWA website that can be used for personal presentation website.

-View working demo under https://sarah.dionne.ch
+View it live under https://elmanou.ch/Personal-PWA/
 ![Preview](assets/img/devices.png)

 ## Key features: